cscorley/dissertation/chapters/2_related/1_tr_general.md

 ### Statistical significance tests

-The simplest experiment for text retrieval involves comparing two approaches: a baseline approach and some new approach.
+The simplest experiment for text retrieval involves comparing two approaches: a baseline approach and an approach of interest.
 This design could use a set of common queries for each approach, obtaining matched pairs of *effectiveness measures*.
 A popular effectiveness measure used in software is described by
 @Poshyvanyk-etal_2007, and uses the rank of the first relevant document found.

 We can form a null and alternative hypotheses for a one-tailed test using the